Mixed acid fermentation: Mixed acid fermentation in E. coli

 There is a net production of 2 ATP and 2 NADH molecules per molecule of glucose converted.
 ATP is generated by substrate-level phosphorylation.
 NADH is formed from the reduction of NAD.

 In the second stage, pyruvate produced by glycolysis is converted to one or more end products via the following reactions.
-In each case, both of the NADH molecules generated by glycolysis are reoxidized to NAD+.
+In each case, both of the NADH molecules generated by glycolysis are reoxidizeed to NAD+.
 Each alternative pathway requires a different key enzyme in E. coli.
 After the variable amounts of different end products are formed by these pathways, they are secreted from the cell.

 The conversion of pyruvate to lactate is catalysed by the enzyme lactate dehydrogenase.

 Lactate formation

 Pyruvate produced by glycolysis is converted to lactate.
 This reaction is catalysed by the enzyme lactate dehydrogenase (LDHA).